North Carolina Zoo: North America

 The Cypress Swamp area is home to American alligators, alligator snapping turtles, cougars and a variety of reptiles and amphibians.
-The Rocky Coast depicts the rocky coasts of the Pacific Northwest, with a North American porcupine, polar bears, harbor seals, Arctic foxes, thick billed murres, parakeet auklets, and horned puffins.
-The streams of North Carolina can be seen in the Streamside habitat with bobcats, North American river otters, barred owls and a number of snakes including cottonmouths, eastern copperheads and timber rattlesnakes and fishes.
+The Rocky Coast depicts the rocky coasts of the Pacific Northwest, with North American porcupines, polar bears, harbor seals, Arctic foxes, thick-billed murres, parakeet auklets, and horned puffins.
+The streams of North Carolina can be seen in the Streamside habitat with bobcats, North American river otters, barred owls, and several snakes including cottonmouths, eastern copperheads and timber rattlesnakes, and fish.
 At the Prairie habitat, visitors can see American bison and elk.
 American black bears, grizzly bears and red wolves also each have their own habitats.

 Desert

 The flora and fauna of deserts are on display in the glass-domed "Mangum Desert".
-Outside are ocelots, while inside are a variety of reptiles such as blue-tongued skinks, spiny-tailed monitors, ornate uromastyx, Gila monsters, Mexican beaded lizards, desert tortoises, pancake tortoises, and birds such as burrowing owls, greater roadrunners, laughing kookaburras, white-winged doves, white-headed buffalo weavers, Gambel's quail, and crested couas as well as Cape porcupines.
-A nocturnal section contains common vampire bats, gray mouse lemurs, sand cats, and sidewinders.
+Outside are ocelots, while inside are a variety of reptiles such as blue-tongued skinks, spiny-tailed monitors, ornate uromastyx, Gila monsters, Mexican beaded lizards, desert tortoises, pancake tortoises, and birds such as burrowing owls, greater roadrunners, Von der Decken's hornbills, laughing kookaburras, white-winged doves, Gambel's quail, white-headed buffalo weavers, and crested couas.
+A separate enclosure within the dome houses sand cats.
+A nocturnal section contains common vampire bats, gray mouse lemurs, brush-tailed bettongs, and sidewinders.

 Aviary

-The R. J. Reynolds Forest Aviary recreates the hot, humid conditions of a tropical forest.
-It displays more than three thousand tropical plants and allows visitors to walk among different species of free-flying tropical bird including, sunbitterns, Victoria crowned pigeons, masked lapwings, Nicobar pigeons, Asian fairy-bluebirds, among many others including Madagascar ibises.
+The R. J. Reynolds Forest Aviary recreated the hot, humid conditions of a tropical forest.
+The aviary displays more than three thousand tropical plants and allowed visitors to walk among different species of free-flying tropicbirds including, sunbitterns, Victoria crowned pigeons, masked lapwings, Nicobar pigeons, Asian fairy-bluebirds, among many others including Madagascar ibises.
 The North Carolina Zoo's Aviary was listed among the bird exhibits in the US by USA Today.

 On April 21, 2022, the Zoo announced the permanent closure of the R.J.
 Reynolds Forest Aviary due to structural deterioration caused by high humidity and wet conditions.
-The 40 year-old aviary had previously been closed since January due to avian influenza being detected in wild birds in North Carolina.
+The aviary had previously been closed since January 2022 due to avian influenza being detected in wild birds in North Carolina.
+A Chilean flamingo exhibit located outside of the aviary was the last part of the building to be open, but the flamingos were eventually sent to the Greenville Zoo in Greenville, South Carolina.
+However, efforts are ongoing to potentially rebuild the Aviary in a different part of the zoo.